-Mr. Chandraprakash Chopra was reappointed as Managing Director of the Company for a period of three years w.e.f April 1, 2019 to March 31, 2022.
-Mr. Chandraprakash Chopra is B.Com and having a vast experience of business and administration.
+Mr. Chandraprakash Chopra was reappointed as Managing Director of the Company for a period of three years w.e.f April 1,2022.
+Mr. Chandraprakash Chopra is B.com and having a vast experience of business and administration.

 2. Past Remuneration